emmajanedrews/base-template/join-our-team.md

 ######

-**How would your life change if you consistently earned $75,000, $100,000 or $150,000+ as a full-time real estate agent?**
+#### **How would your life change if you consistently earned $75,000, $100,000 or $150,000+ as a full-time real estate agent?**

-We have cracked the code to help real estate agents NET more money than over 90% of agents in the Central Iowa market.
-You don’t have to have years of experience to join our team BUT you must have the desire to do what it takes to become successful.
-And we will show you how.
+#### We have cracked the code to help real estate agents NET more money than over 90% of agents in the Central Iowa market.
+You don’t have to have years of experience to join our company BUT you must have the desire to do what it takes to become successful. ***And we will show you how.***

 &nbsp;![](/uploads/versions/AAEAAQAAAAAAAAxWAAAAJGU2NzJlZTc3LTQ3MjgtNDdlOS04Mzg2LTBmYjZlZGVlZDE5Ng---x----200-200x---.jpg)